darltrash/lovr-sumneko/README.md

 ## How to generate
 1. Get LuaJIT, and Make from your package manager of choice.
+2. Get this repository, WITH the submodule. (`git clone --recurse-submodules https://github.com/darltrash/lovr-sumneko`)
 3. Run `make generate`

 ### How to update the API and possibly help me mantain this:
 1. Get LuaJIT, and Make, as stated previously.
-2. Get CURL and/or WGet
-3. Run `make fetch-api`
+2. Update submodules (`git submodule update --remote --merge`)
-4. Run `make generate`
+3. Run `make generate`

 > [!NOTE]
 > This might break some things in regards to the generator script, should work fine unless the team decided to switch something in regards to how the API is expressed, though.